 TWC must ensure that taxpayer funds are spent wisely and provide the best value to the taxpayer.
 The standards that providers must meet ensure that Vocational Rehabilitation (VR) customers receive quality services to help them achieve their vocational rehabilitation goals.

 Each provider is expected to be familiar with and comply with the most recently published standards and use the most recently published forms applicable to their contract.
+Each provider must maintain an updated DARS3443, Standards for Providers Certification form on file with their regional program specialist and contract manager.

 Terms Used in the Manual